The Swamp Critters of Lost Lagoon: Development

 Goldsboro funded the show using his own money instead of getting investors to back it.
 According to him, "the minute somebody puts in money, they think they have the right to say, 'You know, Barney is so successful, why don't you make that alligator purple instead of green?'
 I've got enough to worry about without having to appease somebody else."
 Goldsboro also decided to start the show on a PBS affiliate rather than on a network affiliate.
 According to him, if he had gone to a network he "would have had to have a lot more action on the show.
 On the network shows, everything is fast cuts and fast movements.
 They think that's what kids want to see in this day and age of video games".
 Swamp Critter actor Charlie Rose (Billy Bob Possum and puppeteer), says "The pilot episode was produced in December 1995 at WEDU.
-Our company, Peeler-Productions, had spent the early part of that year designing and building the character costumes, heads, puppets, providing set designs to actor Jim Demetrius (Ribbet E. Lee) who doubled as set builder for another company."
+Our company, Peeler-Productions, had spent the early part of that year designing and building the character costumes, heads, puppets, providing set designs to actor Jim Demetrius (Ribbit E. Lee) who doubled as set builder for Effects International in Florida."
 The rest of season 1 was produced in early 1996 and was broadcast the following spring.
 The same is true for the second season.
 In fall of 1996, the second season was in production, and made its first broadcast in the spring of 1997.
-Between 1998 and 1999, the first two seasons aired in reruns on PBS and The Learning ChannelTLC, and in the year 2000, the show was revived for a third season, which was broadcast between fall of 2000 and spring of 2001.
+The first two seasons aired in reruns on TLC's Ready Set Learn! block from 1997 to 1999.
+The reruns moved to INSP in 1999, where a third season was broadcast between fall of 2000 and spring of 2001.